 As of August 1st, 2011, all new students enrolling in the Business Post-Master's Certificate program are automatically enrolled in courses that are eight weeks in length.
 Students whose Post-Master's Certificate program was in progress as of August 1st, 2011 will continue to be enrolled in courses that are twelve weeks in length.
 These existing Post-Master's Certificate students may opt to switch to eight-week courses by contacting their Academic Advisor.
-Once an existing Post-Master's Certificate student has opted for eight-week courses, they must receive approval from the Office of the Dean to switch back to a program of 12-week courses.
 All eight-week courses are indicated by a "-8" (dash eight) at the end of the course code.